jaganraajan/github-repo-analyzer-mcp/README.md

 4. **Try it out:**

 - "Analyze the vercel/next.js repository"
-- "Show me charts for the facebook/react repository"
-- "Take a screenshot of github.com/microsoft/playwright and analyze it"
+- "Take a screenshot of github.com/microsoft/playwright and show me pull requests information"

 ## How It Works